mattgoucher/jQuery-Simple-Search/readme.md

   $(function(){

     $('#search-input').search({
-      listItems: $('#awesome-list .item'), // All of the items you wish to be searched
+      list:          $('#awesome-list'), // All of the items you wish to be searched
       disableSubmit: true                // Disable default action (submit) of parent form });

   });